nkdAgility/azure-devops-migration-tools/docs/Processors/WorkItemMigrationConfig.md

 You can use the [WIQL Editor](https://marketplace.visualstudio.com/items?itemName=ottostreifel.wiql-editor) to craft a query in Azure DevOps.

-Typical way that queris are built:
+Typical way that queries are built:

 ```
  var targetQuery =